 Neighbors and eyewitnesses described the scene as chaotic, with gunfire echoing through the neighborhood.

 Authorities are continuing their investigation to understand the motive behind the shooting.
-NBC News is reporting that the alleged shooter had posted videos online with writings referring to suicide, violent thoughts, an apology to their family, and a sketch of the interior of a church.
+NBC News is reporting that the shooter on Wednesday morning had posted videos online with writings referring to suicide, violent thoughts, an apology to their family, and a sketch of the interior of a church.
 It hasn’t been determined if the sketch is of the church involved in the mass shooting.
+Investigators are also reviewing a “manifesto” that the shooter posted online.
+The information has been taken down off the Internet.
+Police say the shooter was obsessed with past mass shootings and hated a wide range of people and groups.

 This story is developing.
 Please check back for updates.